mindspore-lab/mindocr/examples/license_plate_detection_and_recognition/README.md

     label_file: train/train_det_gt.txt
 ```

-5. The default test IOU is 0.5, which is changed to 0.7
+5. Change the value of IOU from 0.5(default) to 0.7.

 Location of code:./mindocr/metrics/det_metrics.py 33